Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 )
 ```

-Much like with `MotionEventController`, the signals provides the handler with `x` and `y`, the absolute position of the cursor at the time the click happened, in widget-space.
+Much like with `MotionEventController`, the signals provides the handler with `x` and `y`, the position of the cursor at the time the click happened, relative to the host widgets origin, in pixels.

 The first argument for two of the signals `click_pressed` and `click_released`, `n_presses`, is the number of presses in the current click sequence.
-For example, `n_presses = 2` means that this is the second time a mouse button was pressed in sequence, `click_stopped` signals that a sequence of clicks has ended.
+For example, `n_presses = 2` means that this is the second time a mouse button was pressed in sequence, `click_stopped` is emitted when that sequence of clicks has ended.
 It may be helpful to consider an example:

 Let's say the user clicks the left mouse button 2 times total, then stops clicking.
 This will emit the following events in this order:
 1) `click_pressed` (n_pressed = 1)